-Did you know South Bend has an international airport?
-South Bend International Airport (SBN) is the ONLY airport in the United States to offer air, interstate rail and bus service in one location.
+South Bend International is also the only airport in the United States to offer air, interstate rail (via the South Shore Line train into Chicago) and bus service all in the same location.

-- The University of Notre Dame is a 20-minute commute from the airport, making South Bend International Airport the most conducive choice for Notre Dame students and fans alike.
-Tour the picturesque campus and experience the fandom that is Notre Dame Football.
-And while you are visiting, stay the night on campus too with the only AAA Four Diamond hotel in Northern Indiana, the Morris Inn, just a few steps beyond the Golden Dome.
+- The University of Notre Dame is 10 minutes from South Bend International Airport, making it the best choice for Notre Dame students and fans alike.
+Tour the picturesque campus and experience Notre Dame football during the fall.
+And while you are visiting, stay the night on campus with the only AAA Four Diamond hotel in Northern Indiana, the Morris Inn.

-- The East Race Waterway is the first artificial white water course in North America.
+- The East Race Waterway was the first man-made white water course in North America when it opened.
 Dare to raft your way through the East Race and prove you can handle this 2,000-foot-long waterway generating waves six feet or higher.

-- The South Bend Chocolate Company offers factory tours showcasing the history of chocolate, the factory processes necessary for the careful construction of each individual confection and provides visitors with a sample to please their taste buds!
-The South Bend Chocolate Company sweets can be found in SBN as well if interested in a sample.
+- The South Bend Chocolate Company offers factory tours showcasing the history of chocolate, plus samples to please your taste buds!
+South Bend Chocolate Company sweets can be found in the airport as well.

-- Check out the Studebaker National Museum and travel through over 150 years of transportation history.
-The museum houses the largest collection of U.S. Presidential Carriages including the carriage that carried President Lincoln to Ford’s Theatre on the night of his assassination.
-The Studebaker National Museum’s design incorporates elements from Studebaker’s factory buildings.
+- Check out the Studebaker National Museum to travel through over 150 years of transportation history.
+The museum houses the largest collection of U.S. presidential carriages, including the one that carried Abraham Lincoln the night of his assassination.
 This museum aims to “keep the flame of the Studebaker tradition alive and burning for generations to come.”